ashish3281/FityFy/README.md

 to fill the prescription.
-To improve this process, the prescriptions could be communicated electronically from the physician to the pharmacist, and the human computer interfaces for the physicians, nurses, pharmacists, and other healthcare professionals could be voice enabled.<hr>
+To improve this process, the prescriptions could be communicated electronically from the physician to the pharmacist, and the human computer interfaces for the physicians, nurses, pharmacists, and other healthcare professionals could be voice enabled.<br>
  According to Carmen Catizone of the National Association of Boards of Pharmacy, there are as many as 7,000 deaths from incorrect prescriptions in the United States each year.
 A Washington Post article indicates that as many